Planning Unit -> Faculty

 Endogenous Growth Theory

 - Trade Liberalization and Labor Share in Value Added.
 Evidence from Indian States.
-With Prema-chandra Athukorala (Australia National University).
+With Prema-chandra Athukorala (Australian National University).
 Work in Progress.

-- [April 2014] [Public and Private Expenditures on Human Capital Accumulation in India.]
-With Gerhard Glomm (Indiana) and John T Stone III (Weber University).
-Indian Statistical Institute Discussion Paper 14-04
+- [February 2015] [Public and Private Expenditures on Human Capital Accumulation in India.]
+With Gerhard Glomm (Indiana) and John T. Stone III (Indiana University).
+UNU-WIDER Working Paper Paper 2015-24.

 - [Has India Emerged?
 Business Cycle Stylized Facts from a Transitioning